goyalishita/e-commerce-website-/README.md

 # e-commerce-website-
-An e-commerce website like amazon though I have not added payment methods but It is a great project for beginner
+An e-commerce website like amazon though I have not added payment methods but still it is a great project for beginners'

 To run this you need to have python in your system, then you can run following commands on cmd/Terminal:
 1. pip install django